by Hassan Mahmoudi

 With a government that does not care for the health of its citizens, it is only natural that underground gas resources are used just to finance the state’s corruption.
 Such an approach is reflected in the words of citizens who write on social media: “We are all dying silently in this smoky and suffocating city.
 We have been suffocating for years under this gray umbrella of the sky.”

-Hassan Mahmoudi is a Sweden-based social analyst, researcher, independent observer and commentator of Middle Eastern and Iranian Politics.
+Hassan Mahmoudi is a Europe-based social analyst, researcher, independent observer, and commentator of Middle Eastern and Iranian Politics.
 He tweets under @hassan_mahmou1.